CFG-Architect/cfg-architect.github.io/content/docs/articles/silent-interception.md

 A normal AI for deep work is not the one that always gives more, but the one that is capable of making no extra move after the user has set a boundary.

 ## Conclusion
-Vector capture is a situation in which AI formally responds to the user’s request, but in fact changes the mode, boundaries, source, concept, constraint, criterion of usefulness, or further direction of the work — subordinating the task to the product logic of a “useful answer” instead of the user logic of precise execution.
+Silent Interception is a situation in which AI formally responds to the user’s request, but in fact changes the mode, boundaries, source, concept, constraint, criterion of usefulness, or further direction of the work — subordinating the task to the product logic of a “useful answer” instead of the user logic of precise execution.

-AI captures the vector not when it simply makes a mistake, but when it begins to decide for itself what is correct, useful, sufficient, or next in the task.
+Silent Interception does not occur when AI simply makes a mistake, but when the system begins to decide for itself what is correct, useful, sufficient, or next in the task.

 In simple tasks, this may look like help.
 In multi-level work, it becomes a systemic risk: a small unsolicited improvement, a substitution of a concept, a pseudo-quotation, or an unauthorized structural extension can enter the context, become a pseudo-accepted foundation, and begin changing the next levels of work.

+Silent Interception is also directly connected to [Silent Degradation](https://configism.com/articles/silent-degradation/).
+Interception concerns a hidden shift of the task’s vector, mode, boundary, or criterion.
+Degradation concerns a hidden loss of the depth required to execute the task.
+These failures can appear separately, but when they overlap, a cascade can emerge: AI may shift what is being executed, process that altered task at an insufficient depth, and still produce an answer that looks coherent, useful, and competent.
+In that case, the user is not only facing a vector failure or a depth failure, but a combined task-correspondence failure in which both problems mask each other through the same surface form.

 So the problem of modern AI for deep work is not only whether the model is strong enough.